 Sam Adams Alliance

 O'Keefe founded the Sam Adams Alliance (SAM) and served as chairman and CEO.
-According to O'Keefe's website: "The Sam Adams Alliance was active from 2007 through 2011, encouraging citizen engagement in politics, with specialties in studying and training citizen activists and bloggers."
+According to O'Keefe's website, SAM was intended to be a right wing source of support for freedom of speech and discussion of political issues, training citizens to be activists and bloggers.
+The organization was active from 2007 to 2011.
 The development of SAM led to the foundations of the tea party movement, allowing activists like Eric Odom the opportunity to develop websites and social media as a organizational platform.
 Odom was SAM's new media director before he branched out on his own.

 The Franklin Center

 In 2009, under O'Keefe's leadership the Sam Adams Alliance helped launch the Franklin Center for Government and Public Integrity, and provided the new organization with "seed money," according to the National Journal.

 According to his personal website, O'Keefe is originally from Grosse Pointe, Michigan.
 He briefly worked at Detroit Broach and Machine and was a member of the United Steelworkers of America Local 7489.

 He lives in Spring Green, Wisconsin with his wife, Leslie Graves, who is president of the Lucy Burns Institute.

 O'Keefe became involved with the Libertarian Party in the mid-1970s and was elected to the Libertarian National Committee in 1979.
 In 1980, he served as National Field Coordinator for the Libertarian presidential campaign, in which David Koch was the vice presidential candidate, and was elected National Director of the Libertarian Party.
 According to O'Keefe's website, he left the Libertarian Party in 1983.